canonical/wordpress-k8s-operator/docs/tutorial.md

 For more information about how to install Juju, see [Get started with Juju](https://juju.is/docs/olm/get-started-with-juju).

-:warning: When using a Multipass VM, make sure to replace `127.0.0.1` IP addresses with the VM IP in steps that assume you're running locally.
-To get the IP address of the Multipass instance run ```multipass info my-juju-vm```.
 ### Shell into the Multipass VM
 > NOTE: If you're working locally, you don't need to do this step.